 8/14/2025I was interviewed by the Hoosleft Podcast where I discussed the state government's attack on transgender residents' access to accurate identification documents.

-If, for any reason, you wish to contact me by mail, you can do so at:3210 E 10th Street
+If you need to reach me by mail, please do so at:3210 E 10th Street

 P.O.
 Box 5132